DNA-Evolutions/C-Sharp-REST-Client-Examples/README.md

 title="DNA-Evolutions Integration" alt="DNA-Evolutions Integration"></a>

 ### JOpt-TourOptimizer
 Optimize a problem consisting of Nodes, Resources, and optionally externally provided connections.
 In contrast to our other services, we allow you to host your JOpt-TourOptimizer locally.
+Please refer to <a href="https://github.com/DNA-Evolutions/Docker-REST-TourOptimizer#how-to-start-jopttouroptimizer-docker" target="_blank">"How to start JOpt TourOptimizer in docker"</a> for more help.

 ---